tangentyh/notes-of-tan/javaNotes.md

    - `Math.E`, `Math.PI`
    - `static double random()` -- uses `java.util.Random` behind scenes
    - `min`, `max`
+   - double
+     - `public static double ulp(double d)` -- An ulp, unit in the last place, of a double value is the positive distance between this floating-point value and the double value next larger in magnitude
    - rounding
      - `static double ceil(double a)`
      - `static long round(double a)`